 Shearer had starred during the summer’s European Championships on home soil to win the tournament’s Golden Boot, and faced the difficult decision between signing for the Premier League’s dominant force or a Newcastle side he had supported since childhood.

 After talks with both managers, he ultimately opted for heart over head, heading to Newcastle where he was greeted by thousands upon thousands of screaming Geordies, each eager to catch a glimpse of the hometown hero upon his return to the North East.

 It had taken a world-record fee of £15m to bring him to St James’ Park.

 Newcastle had spectacularly blown a 12-point lead to finish as runners-up the previous season and signing of Shearer was viewed as the final piece in the title jigsaw, the marquee man marking his home debut with a fabulous free-kick against Wimbledon.

-His first season in the black and white of the Magpies saw Shearer repeat his goalscoring exploits from Blackburn, winning a third consecutive Golden Boot – a feat only since matched by Thierry Henry – and winning a second PFA Player of the Year award during his debut campaign.
+His first season in the black and white of the Magpies saw Shearer repeat his goalscoring exploits from Blackburn, winning a third consecutive Golden Boot – a feat only since matched by Thierry Henry – and winning a second PFA Player of the Year award.

 It was not enough, however, to deliver a league title as Newcastle finished as runners-up once more, sparking the end of the entertaining Kevin Keegan era and it would be the closest Shearer ever came to delivering the Premier League to his boyhood side.